ronomon/direct-io/README.md

 of file metadata: the file modification timestamp and the file length.
 All write operations will update the file modification timestamp, but only writes that add data to the end of the file will change the file length.
-The last modification timestamp is not needed to ensure that a read completes successfully, but the file length is needed.
+The last modification timestamp is not required to ensure that the data can be read back successfully, but the file length is needed.
 Thus, `O_DSYNC` will only flush updates to the file length metadata, whereas `O_SYNC` will also flush the file modification timestamp metadata.

 **Coming Soon** *(Windows)*